xovox/RetroCRT/README.md

 RetroCRT is a suite of tools designed to make [RetroPie](https://retropie.org.uk) gaming on CRTs easy and user friendly.

-Compared to every distro I've seen out there, one of the biggest advantages of using RetroCRT is that we're only updating configuration files instead of overwriting everything.
-This means that RetroCRT should be able to coexist with RetroPie and probably almost everything else you're running..
+Compared to every distro I've seen out there, one of the biggest advantages of using RetroCRT is that we're only updating configuration files line-by-line instead of overwriting everything.
+This means that RetroCRT should be able to coexist with RetroPie and probably almost everything else you're running.

 ![alt text](https://raw.githubusercontent.com/xovox/RetroCRT-Media/master/RetroCRT-240p/Small_NES_Mockup.jpg)